EventStore/EventStore/docs/streams.md

 filter events marked as deleted.
 During a stream read, the index references the stream's metadata to determine if any events have been deleted.

 ::: note
-You cannot selectively delete events from the middle of a stream.
-EventStoreDB only allows to _truncate_ the stream.
+In EventStoreDB, you cannot selectively delete events from the middle of a stream.
+It only allows truncating the stream.
 :::

 When you delete a stream, EventStoreDB offers two options: **soft delete** or **hard delete**.